LetspingLetsPing

 }

 When the model calls refund_user, LetsPing pauses execution, parks state, and sends the request to the HITL console governed by the behavioral firewall.
+Before the call is allowed to proceed, the payload is parsed into a structured form and evaluated against grammar and policy constraints, with stricter rules when the decision is based on untrusted context.

 Step 3 — Show triage status in the client

-When used with streaming tool progress, the adapter can emit a progress event so your UI can show “Waiting for approval” instead of hanging:
+When used with streaming tool progress, the adapter can emit a progress event so your UI can show “Waiting for approval” instead of hanging.

 In React, listen to the tool progress stream and render a badge when status is something like "intercepted_by_firewall" with a triage_url linking to the LetsPing dashboard.